spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/support/support-ops/workflows/change_criticalities.html.md

 * Bulk removing expired Zendesk organizations
 * Adding a new Zendesk app that will make things more convenient for Support Engineers
-* Removing or deactivating macros
+* Removing or deactivating active macros

 ### Criticality 4